cfs-tools/cfs-basecamp/README.md

     source env/bin/activate

 Your command line prompt should now begin with (env) to indicate you are running in the virtual environment.
 Next, use PIP to install the packages required by Basecamp.
+Note PysimpleGUI is installed after Basecamp is cloned from github.

-    pip3 install rsa requests paho-mqtt numpy pymupdf python3 -m pip install -i https://PySimpleGUI.net/install PySimpleGUI
+    pip3 install rsa requests paho-mqtt numpy pymupdf

 # Install and Run Basecamp
 Begin these steps in *'your_project'* directory created during the Python Prerequisite steps.

 ## Clone Basecamp Repository
     git clone https://github.com/cfs-tools/cfs-basecamp.git
+    python -m pip install ./cfs-basecamp/ gnd-sys/app/PySimpleGUI-5.0.2026.0-py3-none-any.whl

 ## Build the core Flight System Target
 This must be done prior to running the Python ground system because it creates Python libraries that define the cFS app interfaces.